The Armchair Traveler Ritual

 📷 The 360 Camera Rebellion

-The most frustrating part?
-The app would literally block me from filming if Google didn't "need" that specific area for Street View!
-I was losing my embeds, and I felt like my creative control was being taken away.
-To make matters worse, I was pretty embarrassed by the bad video quality from that specific Theta.
+To make matters worse, the video quality was terrible.
 I got so fed up that I abandoned the free camera, bought a brand new Insta360 to get my control back, and came back to reshoot this entire canyon!
-(I am probably up to owning about ten 360 cameras now, and that doesn't even count the professional Pro 2s I've rented!).
+(I am probably up to owning about ten 360 cameras now!)

 ✨ Ask the Highway Historian